We’ve put together a feature recap from the Fall of 2018 for all of our Livingtree Engage users. Here are the updates that went live this fall:

 In our next blogs, we’ll cover the most recent enhancements to the Engage and Give platforms.
 To learn more about the individual products visit Livingtree Engage or Livingtree Give, or follow us for new and updates on Facebook, Twitter, Instagram and LinkedIn.

 With the number of teachers and school administrators that have increasingly embraced social media as a way to better connect with parents and families, we must address why it’s time to STOP using social media in the classroom.

-The first problem goes back to the idea of families becoming disengaged through what we refer to as “App Overload.”
+The first problem with using social media in the classroom goes back to the idea of families becoming disengaged through what we refer to as “App Overload.”
 For schools to continually inform, involve, and engage families, there needs to be open lines of communication among teachers, families and administrators.
 But if one teacher is on Instagram, and the next is on Facebook, and the school administration uses Twitter, it can be harder than ever for parents to keep up with the latest news.

 It’s also easy for important messages to be lost amid all of the photos and status updates (not to mention the different formulas that determine what information a user sees).
 While private accounts and groups can work, managing who is requesting access and who sees the information year to year can be a hassle.